 - Every 30 seconds release the trigger to stop the charging process and read the pressure.
 Be careful to not overcharge the system.
 On our gauge overcharging was marked in red.
 Note that the system may show overcharged with the engine turned off and that is normal.

-- Stop recharging the system when the pressure needle is within V range in the green zone.
+- Stop recharging the system when the pressure needle is within the V range in the green zone.

 - Detach the connector from the low-pressure AC port.
-Reinstall the cap, close the hood and enjoy your A/C system again.
+Reinstall the cap, close the hood, and enjoy your A/C system again.

 - DO NOT TURN THE CAN UPSIDE DOWN WHILE CHARGING.
 Only gas should go into the AC system.
 If you turn the can upside down the AC system will get liquid refrigerant which can cause the AC compressor to lock up and also wash out the oil.
 Keep the AC refrigerant can in the up position and only shake it slightly while charging.

-- Once the A/C kicks in and the air conditioning systems starts to work the pressure on the system may drop.
+- Once the A/C kicks in and the air conditioning system starts to work the pressure on the system may drop.
 Continue to add freon until the system shows pressure on the correct range correlating to the outside temperature.